Matching Paint Colors Perfectly

 The same phenomenon happens at sunrise for about an hour.

-Artificial light created by any type of light bulb has an almost impossible task.
+Artificial light created by any type of light bulb has a hard time mimicking all the wavelengths in sunlight.
 It's really hard to mimic Mother Nature.

 Most light bulbs only put out part of the entire visible light spectrum.